Write for Us

 Presently, sections include:

 - Arts & Culture

 - Health & Fitness

 - Home & Family

-Pitches should include two (2) succinct sentences indicating what the story is — these should convey the angle you want to take, why it’s special/interesting/noteworthy and why readers should be interested in it.
-Follow this with a little info about how you’ll tell the story and who you may talk to for it.
+Pitches should include two (2) succinct sentences indicating what the story is — these should convey the angle you want to take, why it’s special/interesting/noteworthy and why local readers should be interested in it.
+Follow this with a little info about how you’ll tell the story and who you may interview for it.
 Also, please indicate what section you are pitching for.

 Stories in sections (listed above) are usually 500-800 words and include photos.
 Some stories may be assigned at less than 500 words or more than 800 words.
 Please indicate your proposed word count in your pitch.

 We are presently looking for stories with a definitive Maine connection and facts/data to back it up.
 Recent studies, for instance, provide some great context for stories.

 Also, visuals are very important so we encourage you to include hi-res photos you’ve taken yourself or ones that we have expressed written permission to use from the copyright holder of the photo (usually the person who actually took the photo).